AccelByte/accelbyte-unreal-sdk-plugin/Documentation/tutorial.md

 See AccelByte::Api::UserAuthentication::LoginWithOtherPlatformAccount().

 ### Login with device ID
-This is to get access token with device ID and store it, though the device ID defined here is only a call to Unreal Engine 4 [FGenericPlatformMisc::GetDeviceId()](https://api.unrealengine.com/INT/API/Runtime/Core/GenericPlatform/FGenericPlatformMisc/GetDeviceId/index.html) (is this secure?).
+This is to get access token with device ID and store it, though the device ID defined here is only a call to Unreal Engine 4 [FGenericPlatformMisc::GetDeviceId()](https://api.unrealengine.com/INT/API/Runtime/Core/GenericPlatform/FGenericPlatformMisc/GetDeviceId/index.html).
 See AccelByte IAM documentation for how this OAuth2 token endpoint works.

-Example:

 ```cpp
 AccelByte::Api::UserAuthentication::LoginWithDeviceIdEasy(AccelByte::Api::UserAuthentication::FLoginWithDeviceIdSuccess::CreateLambda([]()